 John the Baptist was set apart, for life, to be a Nazarite even before his conception (Luke 1:15).
 His miraculous birth, occurring just six months ahead of Jesus', took place in the late February to early March time frame (at the same period of God's Feast Days known as Passover and Feast of Unleavened Bread) in 5 B.C.

 Nazarites were those who were consecrated to serve God and who were generally separated themselves from other people.
 John, as a Nazarite, was required to not drink any wine or strong drink, and could not even eat grapes or anything that had grapes in it.
 He also had to refrain from cutting his hair.
-Additionally, John could not come near or touch a dead body, even if it was his mother or father (Numbers 6:2 - 21).
+Additionally, he could not come near or touch a dead body, even if it was his mother or father (Numbers 6:2 - 21).